 A file in your CS:GO folder may be corrupt and need replacing.
 This can happen at any point and can be for a reason unknown to you.
 Luckily, Steam has made a simple way to check to see if your game files are fine.

 Open steam and go to your games library.
-Right click on Counter-Strike: Global Offensive and click on “properties…”.
+Right-click on Counter-Strike: Global Offensive and click on “properties…”.
 This opens the properties menu which allows you to change to beta versions of the game, input launch settings and various other options.
-We will be using it to verify the games files, Click “Local Files” in the top menu and select “Verify Integrity of Game Files…” in that menu.
+We will be using it to verify the game’s files, Click “Local Files” in the top menu and select “Verify Integrity of Game Files…” in that menu.

 Steam will then check each of the files and download any that are not correct.
-After the download is complete try to start a match on an offical steam server to see if your problem is fixed.
+After the download is complete try to start a match on an official steam server to see if your problem is fixed.
 If not move onto fix number 4.